-The second annual Dell Technologies World virtual event kicked off last week with a theme of moving forward together.
+The Dell Technologies World 2021 virtual event kicked off last week with a theme of moving forward together.
 A familiar theme in how many companies in the industry survived and thrived in 2020—together with strong partnerships.
 As expected, Michael Dell delivered an inspirational keynote that touched on how we persevered and excelled amid difficult times.
 Technology kept the world going and drove innovation like never before.
 You don’t have to look far to see examples of this in the world around us.
 Clearly, the healthcare industry has been at the center of change as they quickly adapted, developed a vaccine, and made progress in disease identification and prevention.
 These innovations have been pervasive across industries from education, banking, retail, and telecom to manufacturing and everything in between, enabling us to do anything from anywhere.

-Do Anything from Anywhere
+Silver Lining of the Pandemic: Do Anything from Anywhere

 We no longer have to go to work, school, shop, etc., as things now come to us.
 Entertainment is at our fingertips, groceries are delivered to our cars, our kids are learning at home on their devices, and many of us only take a few steps to begin our workday at our home office.
 This shift will forever change how we live, and at the center of it all is technology.
 Customers like AMEX illustrate this reality by sharing the story of how they successfully moved 64,000 employees to a work-from-home environment in three short weeks—all thanks to their partnership with Dell Technologies.
 But that was just the beginning; as COVID progressed, AMEX formed the coalition, Stand for Small, to get small businesses back up and running.
 The result in spending began to change, and online retail spending grew 25% year over year.
 Could you imagine your company making such massive changes in such a short amount of time?
 Organizations around the globe made bold moves in uncertain times.
 As Michael said, it is the silver lining in the pandemic, but it is also the spark of what is possible.
 And where is this happening?
 At the edge.

-The Future is Unfolding at the Edge
+The Future is Unfolding with Edge Computing

 The edge is where the data is generated.
 The closer we get to the data, we can quickly turn data into insights, actions, and results.
 By 2025 it is estimated that 75% of all data will be processed outside of a traditional data center or cloud.
 It will be generated and transformed at the edge, driving spend on edge infrastructure to support 5G and the data era.
 Dell Technologies offers consistent infrastructure and operations from the edge to the cloud and, with VMWare, they are offering the multi-cloud platform for digital transformation.
 Introducing APEX, bringing together cloud and as-a-service capabilities.
 The next evolution of how core Dell enables customers to consume technology.